intrepidbird/intrepidbird/README.md

 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: My GitHub username used to be `realrealAlexS`
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-I compete in a lot of CTFs but write like one writeup for each of them (writeup prize lol)
+I compete in a lot of CTFs but write about one writeup for each of them (writeup prize lol)

 CTF @ `Ctrl Alt Elite` and `les amateurs`

+Cofounder & Administrator @ `Ctrl Alt Elite`
 LITCTF stats: [Ctrl Alt Elite](https://lit.lhsmathcs.org/ctfprofile?tn=ctrl%20alt%20elite)

+Join Ctrl Alt Elite [here](https://discord.gg/CCPGsQvA), we are looking for new members!

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------